knezi/bachelor_thesis/README.md

 * pip
 * aspell with english, german and french dictionary

+Pip is usually a package python-pip or python3-pip.
+It is important to install the pip version for python3.
+It is also important to have python of a version at least 3.6.
+Version 3.5 (python3 in Debian Stretch - 9) will not work.

+Aspell with dictionaries is usally is packages `aspell`, `aspell-{en,fr,de}`.

-Optinally, it is possible to run everything in a virtual environment. python3 can be replaced with the installed version.
+Optionally, it is possible to run the project in a virtual environment. python3 can be replaced with the installed version.
 Must be at least 3.6.

 ```